gopalepic/Celebal-Internship/Week-2/reade.md

 ## 1) Deploy Linux and Windows virtual machine and access them using SSH and RDP

 ### for Linux VM

-Sign up and log in to your chosen cloud provider.
+1. Sign up and log in to your chosen cloud provider.

-Navigate to the VM creation section (e.g., "Droplets" in DigitalOcean).
+2. Navigate to the VM creation section (e.g., "Droplets" in DigitalOcean).

-Select a Linux distribution (e.g., Ubuntu).
+3. Select a Linux distribution (e.g., Ubuntu).

-Choose the appropriate plan based on your resource needs.
+4. Choose the appropriate plan based on your resource needs.

-Configure networking settings and create the VM.
+5. Configure networking settings and create the VM.

-Obtain the Public IP address
+6. Obtain the Public IP address.

 ```bash

 ssh -i "location of .pem file " ubuntu@public_IP_Address